exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

 bash: 08: value too great for base (error token is "08")
 ```

-bash treats numbers starting with zero as octal, and `8` is not a valid octal digit.
+Bash treats numbers starting with zero as octal, and `8` is not a valid octal digit.

 Workarounds include using `%_d` or `%-d` to avoid the leading zero, or specify base-10 in the arithmetic